Seat Belt and Airbag Accidents

 What constitutes a defect in the legal sense may differ from the term “defect” as used in everyday language.
 A defective airbag may have deployed during an accident, but it could have been too powerful or not powerful enough to help the occupant.
 Likewise, a seat belt or airbag that worked exactly as intended could still be defective if it was not accompanied by adequate warnings or instructions.
 In this sense, a legally sufficient defect is any condition that renders a product unreasonably dangerous.

 As with a negligence case, victims who successfully prove the elements of their claim may be entitled to damages that reimburse them for their financial, psychological, and physical injuries.
 These include lost wages, medical bills, pain and suffering, and emotional distress.

 SEEK GUIDANCE FROM AN ATLANTA ATTORNEY FOR YOUR CAR ACCIDENT CASE

 The aftermath of a car accident presents many difficulties.
 From recovering physically to making ends meet, holding the responsible party accountable may not be at the forefront of your mind.
-Car accident lawyer Terrence R. Bethune can use his experience helping injured individuals in the Atlanta area to discern who is responsible for your harm and seek the compensation you deserve, allowing you to focus on recovery.
-To see if he can help you, call (404) 875-7800 or complete our online contact form.
+Personal injury lawyer Terrence R. Bethune can use his experience helping injured individuals in the Atlanta area to discern who is responsible for your harm and seek the compensation you deserve, allowing you to focus on recovery.
+To see if he can help you, call 1-800-INJURED or complete our online contact form.